g0dEngineer/AURA_AEON_HUMAN/README.md

 # Aura Human gives users from kids to uwi graduates, the chance to interact with a more humanized form of LLMs, and gets students hands dirty in setting up Aeon themselves.

-# We want to bring Aeon to interactive more teachers' computers, Public Kiosks and Personal Student Laptops.
+# We want to bring Aeon interaction to more teachers' computers, Public Kiosks and Personal Student Laptops.

 # AuraHuman is an improvement of God's Bennett's [Cryptosynth Aeon product/NFT human project](https://github.com/g0dEngineer/Cryptosynth).